-Are you looking to become a millionaire?
-Maybe you want to achieve financial independence or even just simply retire comfortably.
+Are you looking to achieve financial independence or even just simply retire comfortably?
 No matter what your future goals include, investing needs to be part of your plan.
 But oftentimes, it's hard to know where to get started.
 That's where these best investing apps come in.

 Investing apps open the gateway to investing for beginners and can help experienced investors step up their portfolios at a fraction of the cost of working with traditional financial advisors.
 In short, if you're interested in investing yourself, you'll want an investing app.

 Let's explore some of the very best to see which is right for you.